Rachel Ames

 Rachel Ames (born Rachel Kay Foulger; November 2, 1929) is an American actress.
 She is known for playing the role of Audrey Hardy on the ABC Daytime soap opera General Hospital (1964 to 2007, returning for appearances in 2009, 2013, and 2015).
 At her last appearance on the show, Ames' GH role as Audrey was the longest-running and earliest appearing, spanning over 50 years and earning her three Daytime Emmy Award nominations.
 She received the Daytime Emmy Lifetime Achievement Award in 2004.
 Ames also played the role of Audrey on Port Charles, a spin off of General Hospital, from 1997 to 1998.

 Early life

 Ames was born Rachel Kay Foulger on November 2, 1929, in Portland, Oregon.
 She is the daughter of actress (and later college drama instructor) Dorothy Adams and actor Byron Foulger.
+At the time of her birth, her father was employed as a director for the Portland Civic Theatre.
 She has one younger sister, born in 1942.
 Through her father, she is of English descent, the fourth generation of English immigrants from Norfolk, who settled in the Salt Lake City area.

 Ames spent her early life in Portland, but her family relocated to California so her parents could work, perform and teach at the Pasadena Playhouse.
 She graduated from University High School and later enrolled at University of California, Los Angeles, where her mother was a professor in the university's drama department.
 Ames performed in theater productions during high school and college.
 She left UCLA after eighteen months when she was signed to a film contract with Paramount Pictures.